piotrm35/Aida_data_parser/README.md

 # AidaLight:
 AidaLight is an Android very simple application that takes a photo every 0.7 second and save it into device memory folder named AidaLight_xxxx with location data in a files.
 Be sure to chose the oldest (the biggest) location data file for this script.
-AidaLight is a part of an old project with source code lost, so it is needed a conversion script for location data.
+AidaLight is a part of my old project with source code lost, so it is needed a conversion script for location data.

 # How to run it directly on Windows (Windows 10 x64):
 Unpack the file Aida_data_parser.7z and run Aida_data_parser.exe.